kimsappi/laundry-reservation/README.md

 * `SECRET_KEY`: secret key used by Django
 * `DEBUG`: should be `off`, can be `on` for development
 * `DATABASE_URL`: Postgres URL containing all credentials required to access database

+## verifyPasscode.py.edit
+Implement a Python function that verifies whether submitted passcode is valid.

 ## config.json
 * `dayCount` <int>: Number of days to be displayed at once